 Communication in an underground environment is one of the many fiendish challenges, legacy equipment may well struggle, and without effective communication, operations will be impaired.
 The three main issues are intra-unit communications and tracking, backhaul communications to above-ground HQ’s and location tracking of personnel underground.
 All these issues have been solved with commercial underground systems.

-The problem with using leaky feeders, distributed antenna and underground WiFi/4G are, they all require pre-installation and be in an undamaged state.
+The problem with using leaky feeders, distributed antennas and underground Wi-Fi/4G are, they all require pre-installation and be in an undamaged state.
 Research has shown that leaky feeder cables do not survive explosions, let alone deliberate damage from something simple as a pair of pliers.
-Some defence underground scenarios might allow for the installation of new or exploitation of existing communications infrastructure but most will not.
+Some defence underground scenarios might allow for the installation of new or exploitation of existing communications infrastructure, but most will not.

 Going back to mine rescue, three solutions have been used;